-3.2.3 Ambient Air and Noise Levels
+3.2.4 Ambient Air and Noise Levels

 Ambient air quality is satisfactory at the premises.
+No activity generated noise and dust within the premises.
+The sources of noise and emission are moving vehicles and human activities.
+These are minimal as the project zone largely a civic.
 During the harmattan/dry season, dust levels may be elevated due to the influence of the northeast trade winds.
-No activity generated noise and dust within the immeditate project zone.